-Proyecto Azteca was established in 1991 in the spirit of Cesar Chavez with the collaboration of the United Farm Workers of America, Texas Rural Legal Aid and the Texas Low Income Housing Information Service.
-Proyecto Azteca was created to respond to the housing crisis in Texas’ Rio Grande Valley colonias located in Hidalgo County.
-Proyecto Azteca's board of directors comprised of farm workers and low income colonia residents developed a self-help housing program adapted to the colonia tradition of owner-built homes.
+Proyecto Azteca was created in 1991 in the spirit of Cesar Chavez as a means of addressing the housing crisis in the Rio Grande Valley colonias in Hidalgo County, Texas.
+Members of Proyecto Azteca's board of directors live in low-income areas or represent low-income areas.
+Residents developed a housing program based on the colonia tradition of owner-built houses.

 Developed with the community, Proyecto Azteca works with the people it serves today.